w3f/Grants-Program/applications/msai.md

 - https://www.linkedin.com/in/rahim-lalani-9823691/

 ## Development Status :open_book:

+### in this proposal
+- Preliminary study of Substrate features completed
+- required api for blockchain to be developed based on Solid
+- NFT based contract developed for Solidity but tobe rewritten in Rust/INK
-- a standard blockchain layer/ data storage layer and smart contract has yet to be written
+- A standard blockchain layer/ data storage layer and smart contract
-- data extraction is proprietary
+### outside this proposal
-- app UI has been started
+- App UI design and development has been started
-- required api for blockchain developed

 ## Development Roadmap :nut_and_bolt: